WMGF: Purchase by Clear Channel

 In 1997, Clear Channel Communications, a forerunner of iHeartMedia, acquired the station, continuing its soft AC format.
+In 2000, it became one of Clear Channel's first stations to test the all-Christmas format it had successfully built in Phoenix, Arizona; WMGF adopted the format November 24, 2000, a year ahead of the format's national launch.

 On January 25, 2008, it was announced that WMGF would be one of several Clear Channel radio stations to be sold, in order to remain under Federal Communications Commission ownership caps following the sale of Clear Channel to private investors.
 Those stations would be placed into the Aloha Station Trust.
 But those plans changed and WMGF remains under iHeart ownership.

 WMGF was, for a time, an affiliate of the Delilah After Dark and John Tesh syndicated radio shows.
 Both were dropped in fall 2010.
 Nights and weekends, the station adopted Clear Channel's Premium Choice music service.
 The station's playlist was coordinated with the national Premium Choice playlist around the clock, which gave the station a more uptempo sound.
 Around Fall 2011, the station had its playlist return to local programming.

 By March 2012, the station was placed on the Mediabase add board.
 When Clear Channel had another round of lay-offs in Fall 2012, the station's program director was let go.
 In 2013, a new PD was hired who organized a playlist of softer 70s, 80s, and 90s hits.
 By July 2014, the station changed its slogan to "More Variety from the 80s to Now."
 With the new handle, the station eliminated 1970s music, moving to a playlist of 80s, 90s and 2000's music.
 From 2017 to 2020, WMGF played 80s music every Friday from 5 to 10 p.m.
 Since then, the station rotates playing a different decade of 80s, 90s, and totally 2000's music every weekend.

 Weekday mornings, WMGF features the "Magic Morning Show" hosted by Chad Pitt and Leslye Gale.
 Gale co-hosted with John Forsythe from 2010 to 2018, when Forsythe retired after a 50-year career in radio.
 Outside of key hours on weekdays, the station is mostly voice-tracked.

 Although not a Christian music station, WJYO produced a syndicated program on Sunday mornings called "Glory of Joy", which aired contemporary Christian music.
 The program continued after the switch to WMGF.
-Another weekend staple on WMGF is American Top 40: The 80s distributed by Premiere Networks, a subsidiary of iHeartMedia.
+Another former weekend staple on WMGF is American Top 40: The 80s distributed by Premiere Networks, a subsidiary of iHeartMedia (the program eventually moved to WOCL-FM in the 2010s).